GaussBackyard/RNAStructureIdentifier/README.md

 ## Installation

-To load the package, the only thing you need to install is Wolfram Mathematica.[Free Trial](https://www.wolfram.com/mathematica/trial/)
+To load the package, the only thing you need to install is Wolfram Mathematica ([Free Trial])(https://www.wolfram.com/mathematica/trial/).

 ## References